 Even though we already had several hens we decided we wanted to try raising chicks.
 Most of our adult birds were older & as a result didn't lay as good as younger birds tend to do.
 We also had a lot of folks asking us for eggs which was pretty exciting.
 After looking at all the chicken varieties shown in the Murrary McMurray catalogue, we finally broke down & decided to order a colorful assortment of female chicks.
 We chose Buff Cochins, Black Australorps, White Rocks, Buff Orpingtons, Silver Laced Wyandottes, Black Jersey Giants, Light Brahmas, Partridge Cochins, Rhode Island Reds, White Cochins, Golden Laced Polish, & Black Cochins.
 Murrary McMurray conveniently allowed us to select a delivery date & gave us the option to vaccinate prior to check-out which was perfect.
 We decided to have the chicks vaccinated for Coccidiosis & Marek's Disease (We no longer have chicks vaccinated when we order them from a hatchery.
 We feel that if birds are raised in an optimal environment they will be a much healthier animal that doesn't require vaccination to survive what life throws at them.).
 We then opted for a date far enough away that we would have time to prepare.

 In order to safely house the chicks indoors, we decided to use huge Rubbermaid type storage bins because they don't leak, are lightweight, big, & can be stacked inside of each other when not in use (nested).
-We custom made tops for them out of lumber, hardware cloth, plexiglass, & hinges.
-The entire top was removable so we could clean the bin, but we also designed it so that the plexiglass top lifted open thanks to the attached hinges.
+John custom made tops for them out of lumber, hardware cloth, plexiglass, & hinges.
+The entire top was removable so we could clean the bin, but he also designed it so that the plexiglass top lifted open thanks to the attached hinges.
 This design gave us quick easy access to the chicks.
-It made daily chores such as giving them fresh food, cleaning their water founts, as well as checking them for any problems like pasty butt much more convenient.
+It made twice daily chores such as giving them fresh food, cleaning their water founts, as well as checking them for any problems like pasty butt much more convenient.
 These lids also kept the chicks safe from our many house cats.
 The cats loved to laze away the day watching their chick TV.
 If you chose to raise your chicks outdoors, you will need a much more secure method.
-We will discuss this in a future post as we now raise our chicks outdoors from day one nearly 99% of the time.
+I will discuss this in a future post as we now raise our chicks outdoors from week two nearly 99% of the time.

 Half of the cover was made out of hardware cloth for two reasons, it provided air flow & enabled us to sit the heat lamp directly on the hardware cloth.
 As the chicks got older we then adjusted the lamp so that it hung from a adjustable chain so we could move the lamp further away from the chicks because their warmth requirements are reduced as they age.
 The plexiglass half of the top enabled us to see the chicks as well as providing light & helped to keep the warmth inside the makeshift bin.
 When we made more bins, we opted to use hardware cloth for the entire lid because it provided even better air flow & we could use two lamps, one a red heat lamp, the other a regular 100-watt bulb.
 The chicks could then use either bulb for warmth.
 This method also helped us judge when it was time to remove the heat bulb & rely solely on 100 watt bulbs.
 If you choose this method, keep in mind that old fashioned 100-watt incandescent bulbs are no longer being manufactured, so stock up while you can.

-An interesting thing to note: over the years we have discovered if we raise our chicks outdoors from day one, they do not get pasty butt.
+An interesting thing to note: over the years we have discovered if we raise our chicks outdoors (usually by the time they are a week old, they can go outdoors safely with our outdoor setup), they do not get pasty butt.
 This seems to only be a problem when raised in an unnatural environment (indoors).

 Up next: Our First Dairy Cow